centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-ipfabric-api.md

 |:------------------|:-----------------------------------|:--------------------|
 | Path-Verification | App-Ipfabric-Path-Verification-Api | Check paths status |

-> The services listed above are created automatically when the **App-Ipfabric-Api** host template is used.
+> The services listed above are created automatically when the **App-Ipfabric-Api-custom** host template is used.

 </TabItem>
 </Tabs>